China’s economic czar tells US Beijing will defend interests

-BEIJING (AP) — China’s newly-appointed economic czar has told U.S. Treasury Secretary Steven Mnuchin that Beijing is ready to defend its interests after President Donald Trump announced plans to slap tariffs on nearly $50 billion Chinese imports.
+BEIJING (AP) — China’s newly-appointed economic czar told U.S. Treasury Secretary Steven Mnuchin Saturday that Beijing is ready to defend its interests after President Donald Trump announced plans to slap tariffs on nearly $50 billion Chinese imports.

-The official Xinhua News Agency says Vice President Liu He told Mnuchin in a phone call Saturday the order Trump signed Thursday violates international trade rules.
+Chinese Vice Premier Liu He told Mnuchin in a phone call the order Trump signed Thursday violates international trade rules, the official Xinhua News Agency said.

-The tariffs are aimed at punishing Beijing for allegedly stealing American technology and pressuring U.S. companies to hand it over.
+The White House says the planned tariffs are aimed at punishing Beijing for allegedly stealing American technology and pressuring U.S. companies to hand it over.

-Xinhua cites Liu as saying that China is “ready and capable of defending its national interest and hopes both sides will remain rational.”
+Xinhua cited Liu as saying that China is “ready and capable of defending its national interest and hopes both sides will remain rational.”

 Most Read Business Stories